Explaining what unauthorised gypsy and traveller encampments are and how to report them.

 Yes, you can report an unauthorised encampment online (opens in new window).

-Alternatively you can contact us on (01482) 396301 with the details of your complaint, and an officer will investigate your report as soon as possible, usually within 5 working days.
+An officer will investigate your report as soon as possible, usually within 5 working days.

 The council has powers to move travellers from unauthorised encampments on council-owned land.
 When an unauthorised encampment on council land is reported, a visit will be made to identify the land in question, and gather information on the group, including the level of any nuisance being caused.

 Depending on the circumstances, and following the service of a notice to vacate the land, an application may be made to the County Court for possession.
 Alternatively, Direction Notices may be issued by the council, which instruct the travellers to leave by a certain date.
 Due to the legal processes involved, it may take some time to resolve.
 In most cases, travellers will move on voluntarily without the need for formal eviction or court proceedings.